 This course informs the student brief idea about food preservation processes and techniques, product quality and shelf life, and the in-depth knowledge about logistical packaging, packaging materials, machinery and processes, necessary for a wide range of packaging presentations.
-The
+The course also teaches food packaging innovation have a thorough technical understanding of the requirements of a product for protection and preservation, together with a broad appreciation of the multi-dimensional role of packaging.

-• To impart comprehensive overview of the scientific and technical aspects of food packaging.

-• To instill knowledge on packaging machinery, systems, testing and regulations of packaging.
+- To impart comprehensive overview of the scientific and technical aspects of food packaging. - To instill knowledge on packaging machinery, systems, testing and regulations of packaging.

 Packaging functions and Requirements, printing of packages.
 Barcodes and other marking, Labeling Laws.
-Paper and paper-based materials, corrugated fiber board (CFB).
-Plastics, formation-molding, types of plastics, biodegradable plastics, edible packaging, environmental concerns.
+Paper and paper-based materials, corrugated fiber board (CFB).Plastics, formation- molding, types of plastics, biodegradable plastics, edible packaging, environmental concerns.

-• Understand the idea of food packaging, importance of printings and barcoding

-• Understand the packaging products-paper and plastics

-• Learn the Labelling and related Laws, importance of labelling of nutrient information
+- Understand the idea of food packaging, importance of printings and barcoding - Understand the packaging products-paper and plastics - Learn the Labelling and related Laws, importance of labelling of nutrient information